 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at November 18, 2018, SIR owned 61 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at February 10, 2019, SIR owned 59 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants include Jack Astor's, Canyon Creek and Scaddabush.
-The Signature group of restaurants include Reds Wine Tavern, Reds Midtown Tavern, Reds Square One, and the Loose Moose®.
-SIR also owns a Duke's Refresher® & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse®, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
+The Signature group of restaurants include Reds Wine Tavern®, Reds Midtown Tavern®, Reds Square One, and the Loose Moose®.
+SIR also owns a Duke's Refresher® & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse®, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at November 18, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants.
+As at February 10, 2019, 58 SIR Restaurants were included in Royalty Pooled Restaurants (57 operating restaurants and one closed restaurant).